Economic Neutral Position: How to best replicate not fully replicable liabilities: Application to Solvency II Market Risk Measurement

 \section{Application to Solvency II Market Risk Measurement}

 In general, there are two ways of how to set up an internal model for calculating the Solvency Capital Requirement (SCR) under Solvency II: The integrated risk model calculates the surplus (= excess assets over liabilities) distribution of the economic balance sheet, by simulating simultaneously the stochastics of all risk drivers (hedgeable and non-hedgeable).
 Although it is the more adequate approach, it is rarely used in practice both for operational and steering reasons.
 Market standard is a modular approach similar to the one used in the Solvency II standard formula.
 In the modular risk model the profit and loss distribution for each risk category is computed in a separate module and the different risk modules are subsequently aggregated to the total SCR of the company.
 For risk categories which affect only one side of the economic balance sheet this approach works fine.
-The market risk module is more problematic, because risk drivers like FX or interest rates affect both sides of the balance sheet.
+The market risk module is more problematic, because risk drivers like foreign exchange rates or interest rates affect both sides of the balance sheet.
 Therefore so-called replicating portfolios are introduced, which translate the capital market sensitivities of the liability side into a portfolio of financial instruments (e.g. zero coupon bonds).
 The key question is, how the notional value of the liabilities should be chosen for the replicating portfolio?
 Market standard is to take the best-estimate value, which implies that the capital backing the surplus is attributed to the risk-free investment, e.g.~EUR cash.
 We will show that this can lead to significant distortions of the measured market risk SCR as compared to an integrated risk model.
 To avoid this we have introduced at Munich Re the concept of the Economic Neutral Position (ENP) which is defined as (virtual) asset portfolio, which minimizes the total SCR of the integrated model.
-The ENP is the risk-neutral reference point for Solvency II market risk measurement in Munich Re's certified internal model.\footnote{Except for with-profit life insurance business which exhibits significant interaction between the asset and the liability side of the insurer's balance sheet.} Figure \ref{fig:Risk_models} illustrates how the ENP is embedded in the modular structure of the internal risk model.
+The ENP is the risk-neutral reference point for Solvency II market risk measurement in Munich Re's certified internal model.\footnote{Except for with-profit life insurance business which exhibits significant interaction between the asset and the liability side of the insurer's balance sheet.} This means that any mismatch between assets and ENP produces market risk by definition.